 School of Counseling

-All of our counseling programs are accredited by the Council for the Accreditation for Counseling Related Educational Programs (CACREP) until 2025.
-Our school counseling program is also accredited by the Council for the Accreditation of Educator Preparation (CAEP).
+All of our master’s-level counseling programs are accredited by the Council for the Accreditation for Counseling Related Educational Programs (CACREP) until April 30, 2034.

-- M.A.
-Clinical Mental Health Counseling (60 credits)
+• M.A. in Clinical Mental Health Counseling (60 credits) at the Ballston Campus in Arlington, Virginia

 We are excited you are interested in the counseling programs at Marymount University.
 Let us help you towards your career goals where you can make a difference in the lives of so many individuals and families.